D&D Attack Roll Roller (To Hit)

 Calculate d20 attack rolls with advantage, disadvantage, and modifiers.
-Detect natural 20 critical hits and natural 1 critical failures instantly.
+Detect natural 20 critical hits and natural 1 automatic misses instantly.

 Roll Settings